 Anorexia nervosa, also known as anorexia, is an eating disorder where a person has a fear of gaining weight.
 It is a serious disorder which is often diagnosed with other illnesses like depression, anxiety and substance abuse.
-Persons with anorexia nervosa continue to feel hunger buy don’t allow themselves to eat a lot of food.
-The average amount of calories a person eats is 600-800 calories a day.
+Persons with anorexia nervosa continue to feel hunger but don’t allow themselves to eat a lot of food.
+The average amount of calories a person with anorexia nervosa eats is 600-800 calories a day.
 Some even starve themselves.
 A person can also be affected by another disorder called Bulimia Nervosa at the same time.
-Instead of eating a very small amount of food, they will eat a lot of food at one time (binge) and then go and make themselves throw up.
+Instead of eating a very small amount of food, they will eat a lot of food at one time (binge) and cause themselves to vomit.

 While the belief is that Anorexia Nervosa affects young white women, it can affect men and women of all ages and races.
 More recent studies show the onset age of anorexia decreased from an average of 13-17 years old to 9-12 years old.
 Anorexia most often occurs in adolescence and is 10 times higher in adolescent girls than adolescent boys.

 This disorder can cause malnutrition from not eating, and severe complications in every major organ system in the body.
 A patient suffering from anorexia nervosa will show a number of signs and symptoms.
 The type and severity of the signs and symptoms vary in each case and may be present but not readily noticed.
 Some signs include:

 - Obvious, rapid, dramatic weight loss

 - Russell’s sign: scarring of the knuckles from placing fingers down the throat to induce vomiting